trustgraph-ai/trustgraph/docs/apis/README.md

   - Requires Python environment and trustgraph-base package installation
   - Less control over low-level message handling

+## Flow-hosted APIs

+There are two types of APIs: Flow-hosted which need a flow to be running to operate.
+Non-flow-hosted which are core to the system, and can be seen as 'global' - they are not dependent on a flow to be running.

+Knowledge, Librarian, Config and Flow APIs fall into the latter category.

 ## See also

 - [TrustGraph websocket overview](websocket.md)